Ngā tauira Students

 For All Our Futures

-The University's own Wellbeing Ambassadors Sarah and Neel have put together a great collection of digital resources to help you cope academically and socially during the Covid-19 pandemic.
+The Student Wellbeing Ambassadors have put together a great collection of digital resources to help you cope academically and socially during the Covid-19 pandemic.

 Following recent announcements around COVID-19 levels, it’s normal to feel mānukanuka or anxious.
 There are simple things we can do to look after ourselves.